GET TAX RELIEF NOW!

 Can withholding replace estimated payments?

 Withholding can cover expected tax when wages support steady payments.
 Taxpayers can adjust withholding with Form DE 4.
-Taxpayers should review California adjustments during changes.
+They should review California adjustments during changes.

 What applies when a payment posts late?

 Late payments can require Form FTB 5805 to compute underpayment amounts.
 Taxpayers should document mailing and processing dates.
-Taxpayers should pay promptly after missing deadlines.
+They should pay promptly after missing deadlines.

 How did you hear about us?
 (Optional)